inferno-framework/inferno-framework.github.io/docs/getting-started/repo-layout-and-organization.md

 And anyone wanting to use this test kit, would load it with `require 'us_core_test_kit'`.

-If you want more examples, check out the [Community Page](/inferno-core/available-test-kits) to view all available Test Kits.
+If you want more examples, check out the [Community Page](/community/test-kits) to view all available Test Kits currently registered with the Inferno Team.